-We have updated the Student Handbook to include a variety of tools to introduce and facilitate your participation in the National History Day program.
+The Student Handbook includes a variety of tools to introduce and facilitate your participation in the National History Day® program.

-This handbook provides a comprehensive National History Day Project Timeline and Resources document.
+This handbook provides a comprehensive History Day Project Timeline and Resources document.
 Whether you are participating in History Day as part of a full-year class, partial term, an after-school club, or on your own you will be able to follow this Timeline to keep on track.